More

 While end-to-end encryption is desirable and has many advantages, Capacities is not following this principle.
 Here is why.

-With end-to-end encryption, your data is safe because only you on your local machine can read the data.
+But yes, with end-to-end encryption, your data is more protected.
 Before it's sent to a server, it gets encrypted, and only you hold the key to decrypt it.
 This protects you from data misuse and other privacy concerns.
+You are in full control of your data.

-Unfortunately, it comes with some fundamental drawbacks for application design that severely limit the service we can provide.
+Unfortunately, E2EE comes with some fundamental drawbacks for application design that severely limit the service we can provide.
 Here are some examples:

-• API access to your data would not be possible: Knowledge management and productivity lives from exchanging information between services, so you don't have to transfer it manually, and you can access it from everywhere.
-If we had no access to your data on our servers, we would not be able to allow these opportunities.
+• Simple, user-friendly and powerful APIs would not be possible: Knowledge management and productivity lives from exchanging information between services, so you don't have to transfer it manually, and you can access it from everywhere.
+A simple and powerful API or server-based MCPs rely on our ability to read and process your data.
+With E2EE, these kinds of powerful integrations would not be possible.

 There are a lot of reasons for end-to-end encryption as well.
-If this is a deal breaker, we recommend you use a different tool.
+Technology decisions are always trade-offs.
+If full E2EE is a hard requirement for you, we recommend using a tool that prioritizes that.
 We are very transparent on how we store and process your data.
 You can read more about it here.

 Nevertheless, we have ideas on enabling partial end-to-end encryption while still providing a good service.
 We could allow you to encrypt the content section of specific objects.
 It would then be excluded from search and other features, but you could store sensitive information there.
 Feel free to share your ideas on our feedback board.